GitFitCode/gitfitbot/README.md

-A discord bot created following guidance from https://discordjs.guide/.
+A discord bot created following the guidance from https://discordjs.guide/.

 # Setting up the project